Anton Yelchin

 Anton Yelchin in the movie 'Along Came a Spider'

-But Anton's first truly serious role came in 2001.
-It was the lead role in the adaptation of Stephen King's novel "Hearts in Atlantis," where his co-star was the inimitable Anthony Hopkins.
+But Anton's first truly serious role came in 2001 — the lead in Stephen King's "Hearts in Atlantis" adaptation, starring opposite the legendary Anthony Hopkins.

 Anton Yelchin and Anthony Hopkins in the movie 'Hearts in Atlantis'